 Oct 1, 2019

 Doug designed a new MRI machine.
 One day, observing the new model in action at a hospital, Doug encountered a distraught child who had to undergo an MRI.
 He found out that over 80% of children had to be sedated to receive an MRI.
-Since he designed the original MRI machine, he felt responsible for this and wanted to remedy this issue for children.
+As an MRI machine designer, he felt some responsibility for this.
+He also saw an opportunity do better for children.
 So, he spoke with teachers and other professionals who interact with children on a day-to-day basis, asking them how he could make their experience in an MRI machine less traumatic.
 As a result of those conversations, Doug and his team found a way to modify an MRI machine for children.
 They added stickers to the floor with water and rock on them.
 Covered the MRI with stickers that looked like wood planks and sails.
 Now, instead of a scary piece of hospital equipment, the MRI looked a lot like a pirate ship..
 They even created a storybook that accompanied the themed MRI.
 Parents could read to their child the pirate ship adventure story ahead of their child’s scheduled appointment.
 These changes resulted in a decrease in the need for sedation from 80% to 27%.

 Today, we explore how seeing the problem is an integral part of design thinking, and we’ll break down design thinking into process, methods, and mindset.
 The process is your step by step "rough" guide.
 With the methods, we have a bit more cohesion; design methods help us explore problems in specific ways, and guide us to ask questions in new ways in order to discover the right problems to solve.
 The mindset is something you have to practice your way into, in order to learn how to change your mindset.